Environmental protection along the entire value chain

 Q&A on climate action at Bosch

-Bosch became the first globally operating industrial enterprise to achieve climate neutrality in 2020.
+Bosch became the first globally operating industrial enterprise to achieve climate neutrality (scope 1 & 2) in 2020.
 An independent auditing company has officially confirmed this.
 Both the nature and the scope of our program for carbon neutrality are unprecedented.
 We’re prioritizing efforts to improve the energy efficiency of our plants and buildings, which will enable us to reduce energy consumption and conserve resources over the long term.
-Bosch is also stepping up its investments in new clean power, i.e., in renewable in-house generation and the conclusion of exclusive long-term purchase agreements with investors in new renewable energy generation plants that are to be built.
+Bosch is also stepping up its investments in new clean power, i.e., in renewable in-house generation and concentrates on purchasing green electricity from existing plants.
 This is our contribution to a sustainable energy transition.
-By 2030, we will achieve a significant increase in the share of energy from renewable energy plants.

 Carbon neutrality covers our manufacturing, administrative and research facilities.
 It factors in all carbon emissions produced by burning fossil fuels such as gasoline, diesel, heating oil, natural gas, and coal, as well as all the industrial gases that the company uses for processes such as welding (scope 1).
 Beyond that, it also includes indirect carbon emissions attributable to energy consumed in the form of electricity, district heating, and steam (scope 2).